chrislau0304/TicTacToeProject/README.md

 # TicTacToeProject
-if you want to use the game tool, install from the tool folder.
+If you want to use the game tool, install it from the tool folder.